woocommerce/pinterest-for-woocommerce/docs/testing-flows.md

   - Private, draft or trashed products.
   - Products with price = 0.
   - Products out of stock if the option `woocommerce_hide_out_of_stock_items` is enabled (since `v1.0.9`).
-- The plugin supports by default the following product types (since `v1.2.9`):
+- The plugin product feed includes the following product types by default (since `v1.2.9`):
   - Simple products.
   - Variation products (the parent Variable product is not included since `v1.0.9`).
-- The plugin exclude by default from the feed the following product types (since `v1.2.9`):
+- The plugin product feed excludes the following product types by default (since `v1.2.9`):
   - Grouped products
   - Subscription products
 - The product types included/excluded in the feed can be modified by the `pinterest_for_woocommerce_included_product_types` and `pinterest_for_woocommerce_excluded_product_types` filters.
 The filter to exclude product types takes precedence over the include filter (since `1.2.9`).